| |

 From the moment you step inside, you’ll be captivated by the stunning panoramic views of the bay, the Golden Gate Bridge, and Alcatraz Island.
 The warm, inviting atmosphere and friendly and attentive service create an unforgettable dining experience.

 The combination of delicious food, breathtaking views, and top-notch service makes the Franciscan Crab Restaurant a must-visit destination for an unforgettable dining experience in San Francisco.
-You won’t be disappointed by this iconic restaurant.

-Travel Tips for Maximizing Your 2 Days in San Francisco
+Travel Tips for Your San Francisco Itinerary

 Take advantage of public transportation